codahale/veil/docs/src/about.md

 can be padded with random bytes to disguise their true length, and fake recipients can be added to disguise their true number from other recipients.

-Further, Veil supports hierarchical key derivation, allowing for domain-separated and disposable keys.
+Further, Veil supports hierarchical key derivation (allowing for domain-separated and disposable keys), message digests, and message authentication codes.